 16th The Derngate, NORTHAMPTON

 New Maddy album 'Seven for old England'.
 Features future Steeleye member Benji Kirpatrick along with ex member John Kirkpatrick plus Giles Lewin from the Carinval Band.
+There was a 5 date 'mini tour in march prior to release and an album tour from 1st - 20th October (2008).
+Someone stood in for Benji on some dates due to clashes.

 June: Johnny Rotten (John Lydon- Sex Pistols) expresses his love for Steeleye Span in Mojo, commenting that 'one of the most wonderful things I have ever done is to meet Maddy Prior '